buckaroo-labs/SD231-SimpleServer/README.md

 There are many types of HTTP requests, and we will get to those later, but for now we'll focus on HEAD and GET requests.
 The built-in python3 module we will be using, "http.server," is a simple HTTP server that supports only these two request types, and not PUT, POST, and so on.

-You'll need python and git for completing this assignment.
+You'll need python and git installed on your computer for completing this assignment.

 PART 1 INSTRUCTIONS:
 1-1.
 Open a new word-processing document for storing the screenshots you will be taking during this exercise, so you can submit them later.